Table of Contents

 Introduction

-Understanding what your blood markers actually represent is the first step toward reclaiming your vitality.
-While a thyroid panel is specifically designed to measure the efficiency of your endocrine system, the results can provide vital clues about your pituitary gland, your immune system’s activity, and even how your body is responding to systemic stress or pregnancy.
+Understanding your blood markers is the first step toward reclaiming your vitality.
+While a thyroid panel is designed to measure the endocrine system, the results provide vital clues about your pituitary gland, immune activity, and how your body responds to systemic stress or pregnancy.

 The Thyroid "Thermostat": Understanding the Basics